 This not-for-profit organisation is one of the top adventure parks in Ireland.

-Spanning over 80-acres, visitors can take to the tree-tops as well as enjoy tonnes of other activities.
+Spanning over 80-acres of Kilkenny countryside, visitors can take to the tree-tops as well as enjoy tonnes of other activities.
 There are walking trails and play areas for the younger kids, as well as ziplining, axe throwing, and catapult building.

 Address: The Estate Yard, Drumgoole, Castlecomer, Co.
 Kilkenny, R95 HY7X, Ireland